 Aftercare Planning – Aftercare is designed for individuals who have benefitted from our introductory addiction services and are transitioning into a more intensive addiction treatment program.
 Once a client is stabilized, they will be encouraged to pursue continued addiction treatment.
 Our experienced case managers will then work with our clients to place them in a program that addresses their specific wants and needs

 Addiction is difficult to overcome alone.
 If you feel that you or a loved one is struggling with opioid addiction, our specialists are on standby and ready to help.
-Call Knoxville Recovery Center and speak with an addiction expert today.
+Call Knoxville Recovery Center and speak with an addiction expert in Knoxville, TN today.